kema-dev/ft_transcendence/docs/kema/kema.md

 ## ongoing

-* TODO change "getbylogin/email" calls to "getuser" that check for both abd returns the same
+gerer E_GOOGLE_API
+gerer E_NO_NAME
+gerer E_TOTP_MISMATCH
+revoir auth42

+* TODO update API's wiki
-* TODO tidy my backend code
+* TODO tidy trailing warnings in logs

-* TODO use a component for 2FA, maybe an overlay (thus make a proper "ask_mfa_enabled" function)
-* TODO don't create a Jwt on auth, but on security / 2fa component
+* TODO fix anchors
+* TODO review controllers' args

+* TODO send login request after getting proper mfa code (by previously calling a 'getMfaStatus' function)
+* TODO make connection persistant for classical / 42 login methods using a jwt and guards / strategies
 * TODO add possibility to change 2FA settings, verifying identity of the user before changing, and checking that user had the correct code before saving
 * TODO set cookie on ALL authentication methods, with 2FA verification, and verify that cookie is not set w/e result the log gets